 Immediately before your trip, avoid alcohol for 48 hours.
 An airplane’s cabin altitude, or air pressure, will be 7,000 to 8,000 feet, which means you’ll be exposed to high altitude conditions for a few hours even before arrival.
 Higher altitudes make you vulnerable to dehydration, so drink lots of water or liquids that replace electrolytes before getting on the plane.
 Avoid sugary or caffeinated beverages such as soft drinks.
 Think about hydration this way: You don’t want your blood to thicken.
 When it does, blood flows more slowly through the capillaries in your brain, leading to headache and sleeplessness.

 Being fit may not prevent altitude sickness, but since there is less effective oxygen, a higher fitness level when you arrive will make your trip more enjoyable.
 Start a stretching and fitness program well before your trip if possible.
 Most of the exercises to become ski-ready can be done without any equipment from your home, but stability balls or Bosu balls can maximize your efforts.
-(Check out Wagner’s summer ski fitness guide here.)
+(Check out Wagner’s off-season ski fitness guide here.)

 Once you arrive, try to ascend to the top of the mountain slowly (the CDC advises no more than 1,000 feet of elevation gain per day at altitudes above 12,000 feet).
 Take it easy the first couple of days.
 Avoid tobacco, alcohol and other depressant drugs including barbiturates, tranquilizers, and sleeping pills.
 These depressants further decrease the respiratory drive during sleep, resulting in a worsening of the symptoms.
 Your appetite may decrease at altitude but try and take in an adequate amount of healthy calories, including carbohydrates.

 Canned oxygen can help, but a longer-term solution is an oxygen concentrator to use at night.
 Photo: istock